w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-color-adjustable.md

 :::

 :::except-when
-<p>the text is:</p>
+- the text is:

-* also present elsewhere in the page/view which meets the requirement,
+    * also present elsewhere in the :term[page]/:term[view] which meets the requirement,
     * part of an inactive Interactive element,
     * pure decoration,
     * not visible to anyone,
     * part of a picture that includes significant other visual content,
     * part of a logo.
 :::

 :::tests